Susan "Sue" Owen '94 February 19, 2017 5:03 PM updated: February 17, 2023 3:13 PM

-Here’s a guide to some of the more, shall we say, noticeable Aggie baseball traditions (thanks in part to TexAgs threads like this).
+Here’s a guide to some of the most iconic Texas A&M baseball traditions (thanks in part to TexAgs threads like this).

-Two players started this in 2015, and it bubbled up to the stands.
-Pretty cool!
-Infielder Patrick McLendon '15 bought a small plastic bubble machine and set it running in the dugout as part of a running joke with pitcher Corbin Martin '18 (the Eagle recorded the full story here).
-Initially a celebration of home runs, it’s expanded to runs and other achievements, and fans all over the stands bring their own bubbles.
-(The clear bag rule is in effect at Blue Bell, but don’t worry, a bubble machine fits in the bag.)
+Two A&M players started this tradition, and it bubbled up to the stands.
+Now, cascades of bubbles fill the ballpark when the Aggies score a run.
+Back in 2015, infielder Patrick McLendon '15 bought a small plastic bubble machine and set it running in the dugout as part of a running joke with pitcher Corbin Martin '18 (the Eagle recorded the full story here).
+Initially a celebration of home runs, it’s expanded to runs and other achievements.
+Fans all over the stands bring their own bubble machines.
+And the ballpark's "guest services" window even offers bubble refills.

 “Ball 5… Ball 6… Ball 7…”

 When an opposing pitcher throws four balls and walks an Aggie to first base, the fans start predicting what he’s going to throw next: “Ball 5… Ball 5… Ball 5…” with an arm-chop gesture extending five fingers.
 If the next pitch is indeed a ball, up the crowd goes to “Ball 6....” and onwards.
 There’s evidence to show this successfully gets into a pitcher’s head.
 It’s not clear what the highest count ever has been, but we know it has gotten as high as "Ball 12" (2017 video).

 Since the early 1980s, when an Aggie pitcher strikes out a batter, a clip from the opening of the old TV show “The Rifleman” plays — usually with fans singsonging “It makes you feel so good!”
 Texas A&M Athletics has the full story here.